Saamye/Notes/notes/axios.md

 Filtering & Searching: Use the search box to filter displayed users by Location.
 More User Details: Cards show name, age, email, location, and phone number.
 Theme Toggle: Switch between light and dark modes with the toggle.
-Use CSS: Link a style.css file to your JS file, and style it as you wish - Get creative!